charleshong3/charleshong3.github.io/blog/autocomp_update.md

 The Canaan Kendryte K230 dev board contains an RVV 1.0-compliant XuanTie C908 core, used to accelerate tensor computation.
 We chose this board because it was available to us.
 Thanks to Autocomp’s portability, we were able to start optimizing code for it in just a couple days and can share preliminary results.

-Specifically, we optimize a 128x128x128 GEMM kernel starting from a simple hand-written RVV-based implementation, achieving 4.15x speedup over this baseline and 8.10x speedup over GCC auto-vectorization.
+Specifically, we optimize two GEMM kernels starting from a simple hand-written RVV-based implementation.

 We made the following changes to Autocomp:

-- Beam search parameters: same as GEMM in paper
+- **Beam search parameters**: same as GEMM in paper

-- Menu option dropout: 80%
+- **Menu option dropout: 80%**

-- Shorten Accelerator ISA to the following: “This code is running on a Kendryte K230 with a XuanTie C908 RVV 1.0 compliant processor with 128-bit VLEN and 32KB L1 cache.”
+- Shorten Accelerator ISA to the following: **“This code is running on a Kendryte K230 with a XuanTie C908 RVV 1.0 compliant processor with 128-bit VLEN and 32KB L1 cache.”**

-- Hardware Performance Feedback includes only latency in cycles
+- **Hardware Performance Feedback** includes only latency in cycles

-- Add new options to the Optimization Menu used for GEMM/conv on Gemmini:
+- Add new options to the **Optimization Menu** used for GEMM/conv on Gemmini:

               "prefetching",
               "register blocking",
               "maximize LMUL",
               "use fused operations or instructions",

-- Use the following Rules:
+- Use the following **Rules**:

     1. The rewritten program should be semantically equivalent to the original program.
     2. Limit the scope of the plan to the selected optimization.